lconcia/life_sciences_ml_at_tacc/docs/section2/knn.rst

 Cross-Validation
 ----------------

-Let's return to the matter of deterining the value for the *k* in the KNN model.
+Let's return to the matter of determining the value for the *k* in the KNN model.
 In the code above, we simply chose a value of *k=3* without any thought.
 We can do better.

 At a high level, the approach we will take is to train a bunch of different KNN models for